global-121/121-platform/services/121-service/test/README.md

 - **Rich APIs and Debugging Capabilities**: Playwright offers a rich collection of APIs for writing tests and extensive debugging capabilities, including screenshots, videos, and trace logs.

+- **Easy reporting setup for Azure Test Plan**: Thanks to many different ways of connecting Playwright report to Azure Test Plan QA can create result outputs from simple pass/fail to more complex charts and reports.

 > 🚩 **Note**